SirFaria/Faria-Podcastr/README.md

 ## 💻 Projeto

-Um site de podcasts direcionados a devs.\
+A podcast site directed to devs.

-Um app em next criado na Next Level Week 5 da Rocketseat.
+A Next app created in Rocketseat Next Levek Week 5